 But perhaps most important has been the end-users’ accumulation of expertise and deftness in understanding the different uses and the ability to derive a compelling ROI.
 They have realized that ultimately success is not about the technology, but understanding what to do with the new data, capabilities, and insights—what business and process changes can be made that have the most value for a retailer’s particular set of products and operating model.

 The original wave of adoption in the early 2000s focused on tracking pallets and cases.
 But the real growth in adoption occurred as retailers realized value from item-level tagging, especially by improving on-shelf availability at the store.
-This has driven the implementation of RFID on billions of items by retailers like Macy’s, Walmart, Marks & Spencer, American Apparel, and others.
-As a result, they are realizing a sizeable operational, financial, and customer satisfaction advantage over competing retailers who are not using RFID.
+This has driven the implementation of RFID on billions of items by retailers like Macy’s, lululemon, Zara, Marks & Spencer, and others.
+As a result, they are realizing a sizable operational, financial, and customer satisfaction advantage over competing retailers that are not using RFID.

 If you are one of those competing retailers, you should probably take a serious look at implementing RFID technology now.

 This article was originally published in 2014 and was updated February 27, 2018.